 Pin me for later:

 While those are some of the best places to see, you can bet there’s so much more beyond this list.
-As I said in the beginning, California can be an endless adventure with enough adventures to fill a lifetime.
+As I said in the beginning, California can fill a lifetime with adventures.

 What are some of your favorite spots in the Golden State?